mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-02-AD-DS-Deployment-Preparation/README.md

 This lab addresses the need to:

 - Prepare the first identity server for AD DS deployment
-- Install and confirm the required AD DS components
+- Install the AD DS role and required management tools
-- Validate promotion readiness
+- Confirm the server is ready for promotion
-- Confirm prerequisite checks pass before identity activation
+- Validate prerequisite checks before identity activation
-- Establish a controlled handoff point before domain creation
+- Separate role installation from domain controller promotion
-- Keep role installation and domain controller promotion documented as separate phases
+- Establish a clean handoff point for Lab 03

 ---